Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Introduction

 While the data for Willems' fundamental lemma would allow the exact identification of the LTI system, the data-informativity framework of \cite{Informativity,Inform_Survey} examines the question, when data are informative enough to draw conclusions concerning controllability, stabilizability, etc. Therefore, the amount of data that is needed to identify a system is in general larger than what is needed to control the system.
 The framework is based on the set of all LTI systems explaining the data.
 This resembles a set-membership approach \citep{Set_memerbship_Lin}, which is, e.g., exploited in \cite{Superstable} to design a controller for superstability from noisy input-output data by linear programming.

-The recent developments in data-driven control have established a comprising framework for LTI systems.
-However, analogous results for nonlinear systems are missing due the manifold of additional challenges.
-Indeed, the identification of a nonlinear dynamics only from finite samples is not possible.
+These recent developments have established for LTI systems a comprising framework for data-driven system analysis and control including, e.g., verification of various system properties, optimal control, robust control, and predictive control.
+However, analogous results are missing for nonlinear systems due to the manifold of additional challenges.
+Indeed, the identification of a nonlinear system only from a finite set of samples is not possible.
 Instead, additional a priori insights into the system are required.
 Moreover, although many controller design techniques have inherent closed-loop stability guarantees, they are jeopardized due to the not exactly known nonlinearities.
 Thus, no end-to-end guarantees for the closed loop can be recovered.
-Additionally, estimating a bound between the nonlinearity and its approximation from finite data is challenging.
-Lastly, even in the model-based case, the nonlinear dynamics lead to nonconvex, and hence intractable, optimization problems.
+Additionally, estimating a bound between the nonlinearity and its \TM{estimation} from finite data is \TM{nontrivial}.
+Lastly, a direct analysis of nonlinear systems leads in general to nonconvex optimization problems, for example, the estimation of the region of attraction.

 Data-driven approaches for nonlinear systems with guarantees include nonlinear adaptive control \citep{Adaptive}, learning-based model predictive control (MPC) \citep{Learn_MPC}, reinforcement learning with safety guarantees \citep{Reinf_NL}, and stability verification \citep{Scenario} using scenario optimization \citep{Scenario_opt}.
 Furthermore, neural networks are exemplarily applied in \cite{NN_controller} to simultaneously learn the dynamics, controller, and a Lyapunov function to provide stability guarantees under a known approximation error of the neural network.
 Under a known upper bound on the Lipschitz constant of the system's dynamics, set membership \citep{Milanese} and Kinky inference \citep{Kinky} provide a framework for nonlinear systems to design a controller, for instance, by online prediction \citep{Set_membership_control} or online certificate function control \citep{Lipschitz_online_control}.
 Related to this framework, \cite{Montenbruck} presents a data-driven system analysis via the input-output mapping of a nonlinear system and \cite{MartinIterative} examines an extension by an iterative sampling scheme.